You're Moving to Australia, Yay! Are You Excited? Overwhelmed?

 Unfortunately, you won’t be able to enjoy first-class with your pets because of Australia’s strict quarantine policy.

 In Australia, your pets will be quarantined for at least 10 days after they arrive.
-No, that’s not quarantined at a hotel or your house, it’s not even near Sydney.
+No, that’s not quarantined at a hotel or your house.
 And yes, that’s the minimum if all the paperwork is correct and they’re vaccines are up-to-date.

-The whole process takes over six months BEFORE they arrive in Australia.
+The whole process takes over 6 months BEFORE they arrive in Australia.

 There is one thing that you absolutely must have before you leave home.